amirmmolazemi/date-picker-library/README.md

 #### 0.6.0 (2025-12-14)
 - feat: add time picker to the project
+- feat: add customization ui feature that consumer can inject their UI

 #### 0.5.0 (2025-12-10)
 - feat: add customize feature for date picker and input